Skip to main content

 Introducing unapproved peptides can disrupt the body’s natural hormonal symphony, potentially leading to long-term imbalances.

-Consider the use of peptides intended to stimulate (GH) release.
+Consider the use of peptides intended to stimulate growth hormone (GH) release.
 While the goal may be to enhance recovery or alter body composition, these substances directly interact with the pituitary gland.
 Prolonged stimulation can alter the gland’s sensitivity and its natural, pulsatile release of GH.

 This creates a dependency on the external substance and can suppress the body’s innate ability to produce this vital hormone on its own.
 The resilience of the endocrine system is its capacity to adapt to stressors and return to a stable baseline.